jeffrey-io/vector-register/README.md

 | inline | 7 ms |

 Clearly, writing unclean code is faster than doing clean code (at least, in Java).

+## Features

+* Addition and subtractions between vectors
+* scalar multiplication of a vector
+* dot products
+* matrix transforms
+* matrix inverse
+* complex number conjugate

+... more to come as it gets some polish